LafColITS/moodle-local_temporary_enrolments/README.md

 So far four versions of the plugin have been released -- `3.2`, `3.3`, `3.4`, and `master`.
 These versions correspond to the Moodle version which they support.
 Currently the plugin code itself works on any of those Moodle versions, regardless of plugin version; however, the automated tests will fail if you use the incorrect plugin version.
 This plugin has not been tested and is not supported below Moodle `3.2`.

+## Acknowledgements

+Huge credit to Hampshire College, the Web Services Office there, and specifically Kevin Williarty and Sarah Ryder for their help in the formation of this plugin.

+Additional credit to Lafayette College for allowing me to continue working on the plugin.

 ## Directory Overview

 ### /